 Overview

-Your peripheral nerves link your brain and spinal cord to other parts of your body.
-These nerves control your muscles so that you can walk, blink, swallow, pick things up and do other activities.
+Benign peripheral nerve tumors are tumors that form on peripheral nerves.
+The peripheral nerves link the brain and spinal cord to other parts of the body.
+These nerves control muscles that allow you to walk, blink, swallow, pick things up and do other activities.
+Benign tumors are not cancerous.

 Several different types of tumors may form on the peripheral nerves.
-The cause of these tumors is usually unknown.
-Some have a genetic cause.
+While some are caused by genetics, the cause of these tumors is usually not known.

-Most of these types of tumors are not cancerous (benign).
-But they can lead to nerve damage and loss of muscle control.
-That's why it's important to see your health care provider when you have any unusual lump, pain, tingling or numbness, or muscle weakness.
+Although most of these types of tumors are not cancerous, they can cause nerve damage and loss of muscle control.
+It's important to see your healthcare professional if you have a lump or if you have pain, tingling, numbness or muscle weakness.

 Types

 Peripheral nerve tumors affect nerves by growing within them or by pressing against them.
 Peripheral nerve tumors that grow within nerves are called intraneural tumors.
 The tumors that press against nerves are called extraneural tumors.
-Most are benign, meaning that they are not cancerous.
+Most peripheral tumors are not cancer.
+These are known as benign tumors.
 Different types of benign peripheral nerve tumors include:

 -

 Schwannoma.
-The most common benign peripheral nerve tumor in adults, a schwannoma can occur almost anywhere on the body.
-These nerve sheath tumors are called schwannomas because they are made up of Schwann cells, which are cells that surround the nerves.
+A schwannoma is the most common benign peripheral nerve tumor in adults.
+These nerve sheath tumors are called schwannomas because they are made up of Schwann cells.
+Schwann cells surround the nerves.

 These tumors usually grow slowly.
 If you develop a schwannoma in an arm or leg, you might notice a mass.
 But you might have a schwannoma for years before noticing it.